fdsc/vinny-socks5-proxy/README.md

 Socks5 and http proxy for host in home usage.

-Need Mono in Linux ( https://www.mono-project.com/ ) and .NET Framework 4.8 in Windows ( https://dotnet.microsoft.com/download )
+Need Mono in Linux ( https://www.mono-project.com/ ) and .NET Framework 4.8 in Windows ( https://dotnet.microsoft.com/download ) or .NET 7.0 ( https://dotnet.microsoft.com/download )

 Completed functionality:
 * Can listen on multiple ports